monoscope-tech/apitoolkit-landing/blog/updates-october-2022/index.md

 --- Etc
 ```

-APItoolkit would process these requests and learn that the endpoint has a structure that looks similar to:
+monoscope would process these requests and learn that the endpoint has a structure that looks similar to:

 Endpoint: `/user/{arg: integer}/`